lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 In technical writing terms, it can look something like:
 - Store your content source in a version control system like GitHub (typically in a format like Markdown),
-- Using a static site generator like Middleman, Gatsby, Hugo, Jekyll, VuePress, MKDocs etc.,
+- Using static site generators like Middleman, Gatsby, Hugo, Jekyll, VuePress, MKDocs etc.,
 - Produce a documentation site, running some validation checks (like broken links) and then publish it to your hosting provider.

 ### **Should I treat documentation the same as my source files?**